|HPS 0410||Einstein for Everyone|

 About fifteen years later in 1921, Einstein won the Nobel prize.
 His work on the photoelectric effect attracted special mention in the award.
 The citation read "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect."

 If this corpuscular view of light is so successful, do we need the wave view at all?
 In 1909, Einstein showed that certain phenomena could only be successfully explained if we used both wave and particle view; the full observed effect came from the sum of two terms, one a particle term, the other a wave term.
 The need for both is sometimes called "wave-particle duality."
+Something like this is needed, for, whatever else our accounts of light must do, they still must accommodate Thomas Young's observations from the early 19th century of interference phenomena in light.

 Many of you will want to use the word "photon" interchangeably with Einstein's "light quantum."
 There is probably not much harm in doing that as long as you realize that the word "photon" comes from a later era in quantum theory.
 It was introduced by G. N. Lewis in 1926, 21 eventful years later.